dreamalligator/terrarium/readme.md

 #Terrarium Notebook
-Fonda and I are starting a new terrarium for carnivorous plants.
+A new terrarium for carnivorous plants.

-We'll be thoroughly documenting this project with a physical lab notebook, supplemented with [IPython Notebook](https://github.com/ipython/ipython)s, and light/humidity/temperature sensors attached to a Raspberry Pi.
+We'll be thoroughly documenting this project with a physical lab notebook, supplemented with IPython [Notebooks](http://nbviewer.ipython.org/github/digitalvapor/terrarium/tree/master/), and light/humidity/temperature sensors attached to a Raspberry Pi.

 ##Plants
 The following are the original set of plants that we will be using in this terraria.